 Do not overload or back-feed the inverter with this type of configuration.
-Note:

-LED Fixture Neutral wire not shown.
-Always run dedicated hot and neutral wires to emergency fixtures per NEC code.
-Wiring Diagram Using Line Voltage Dimming Use when line dimming from Normally-On and bypass with OUT 1, OUT 2 or OUT 3 during Inverter Mode
+Maximum Connected Load 375 or 550 VA model dependent Wiring Diagram Using Line Voltage Dimming Use when line dimming from normally-on and bypass with OUT 1 through OUT 4 during Inverter Mode

-Wiring Diagram Using Multiple Outputs Mix and match various outputs to suit your application!
+Zone 1, 2,3 : Out Switched On/Off with CMD 1,2,3,4 Zone 5 is using N-NO to power Line Voltage dimmer and is bypassed with 4 during EM operation Maximum Connected Load 375 or 550 VA model dependent Wiring Diagram Using Multiple Outputs Mix and match various outputs to suit your application!